flonadb/flonadb/README.md

 # Overview
-Flona is an abstraction of a database proxy that allows your application to loosely connect to target database instances using unique logical names.
-In fact, you can have multiple applications connect to multiple database instances using a single centralized configuration and setup.
+Flona is an abstraction of a database proxy that allows your application to loosely connect to target database instances using unique logical names, it is independent of the target database system i.e. it can work with any relational database product on the market that provides a JDBC driver.

 It also differs from other database proxies because it comes in 2 flavors i.e. it can be deployed with a server side application that acts as a reverse proxy and the client application communicates with the remote server over a network.